 3. A reusable water bottle filled with treats

 Recovering from birth requires a lot of energy, and the new mom must stay hydrated throughout.
 Bring over a sizeable thermal rambler and fill it with hydrating electrolyte packets, gum or mints, individually wrapped candy, chocolates, or anything else she loves.

 4. Diapers and wipes

-Ask mom or her partner what brand of diapers and wipes they prefer and pick some up before you head over.
+Ask mom or her partner what diapers and wipes they prefer and pick some up before heading over.
 A newborn can never have enough diapers!
 Opt for a size one or two to be safe, as they will quickly grow out of newborn diapers.

 Bonus points if you change a dirty diaper or two while you visit.